lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 $$
 </div>

 We can now calculate $R_{accept} = R_{prior} \cdot R_{proposal} \cdot R_{likelihood} = 1 \cdot 1 \cdot 0.94 = 0.94$.
 We next choose a random number between 0 and 1 – say that we draw $x = 0.34$.
-We then notice that our random number $x$ is less than or equal to $R_{accept}$, so we accept the proposed value of $p’$.
+We then notice that our random number $x$ is less than or equal to $R_{accept}$, so we accept the proposed value of $p\prime$.
 If the random number that we drew were greater than 0.94, we would reject the proposed value, and keep our original parameter value $p = 0.60$ going into the next generation.

 If we repeat this procedure a large number of times, we will obtain a long chain of values of $p$.
 You can see the results of such a run in Figure 2.4.
 In panel A, I have plotted the likelihoods for each successive value of p.
 You can see that the likelihoods increase for the first ~1000 or so generations, then reach a plateau around $lnL = -3$.
 Panel B shows a plot of the values of $p$, which rapidly converge to a stable distribution around $p = 0.63$.
 We can also plot a histogram of these posterior estimates of $p$.
 In panel C, I have done that – but with a twist.
 Because the MCMC algorithm creates a series of parameter estimates, these numbers show autocorrelation – that is, each estimate is similar to estimates that come just before and just after.
 This autocorrelation can cause problems for data analysis.
 The simplest solution is to subsample these values, picking only, say, one value every 100 generations.
 That is what I have done in the histogram in panel C. This panel also includes the analytic posterior distribution that we calculated above – notice how well our Metropolis-Hastings algorithm did in reconstructing this distribution!
+For comparative methods in general, analytic posterior distributions are difficult or impossible to construct, so approximation using MCMC is very common.

 ![Figure 2.4.
 Bayesian MCMC from lizard flipping example.]({{ site.baseurl }}/images/figure2-4.png)